VivekPratapSingh70/Netflix-Disney-Analysis/README.md

-# Netflix-Disney Data Analysis Using PowerBI
+# Netflix-Disney Exploratory Data Analysis

 This is a project where I did exploratory analysis on Netflix and Hotstar dataset.

 - Data was taken from Kaggle.com, links for both dataset are below:
   - [Netflix Movies and TV Shows](https://www.kaggle.com/datasets/shivamb/netflix-shows)
   - [Disney+ Movies and TV Shows](https://www.kaggle.com/datasets/shivamb/disney-movies-and-tv-shows)
-- Different Power BI tools were used to analyse length of movies/TV shows on both platforms and there correlation to amount of content.
+- Various Power BI tools were used to analyse length of movies/TV shows on both platforms and there correlation to amount of content.
 - Other analysis were on content added over the years and amount of content as per rating.
 ## Overview of the Netflix analysis Dashboard
 ![Netflix 1](Images/Netflix1.jpg)